 Top 6 Slack Communities & Channels for Every Ecommerce Professional Should Know in 2022

 The era of messaging applications is growing tremendously.
 According to Juniper Research, the use of mobile chat applications has rocketed from 2.3 billion unique users in 2016 to 4.2 billion by 2021.
 That’s an increase of 83% in five years!
 Now we all know that Facebook and LinkedIn are pretty popular and have been around for a while.
 But do you know what Slack is?
-Slack is one of those chat programmes that has within it a variety of communities.
-It’s a space where you can connect with other teams, engage on projects, and do a variety of other things.
-Slack communities for ecommerce professionals are similar to Facebook groups in concept, except they only exist on Slack.
+Slack is one of those chat programs that has within it a variety of communities.
+It’s a space where you can connect with other teams, engage in projects, and do a variety of other things.
+Slack communities for e-commerce professionals are similar to Facebook groups in concept, except they only exist on Slack.

 Benefits of Slack Communities

 When it comes to creating a private digital network, Facebook and LinkedIn groups have been fulfilling our needs for a very long time.
 But these days, Slack communities have many of the same benefits as these other social networks.
 Here are a few of the advantages of slack communities: